OnroerendErfgoed/atramhasis/paper/paper.md

 thesaurus opens up the possiblity of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.

+# State of the field

+The first version of Atramhasis was released in 2014.
+Before we started work on the software, we surveyed other vocabulary software.
+Apart from the goals we have described we also had some secondary requirements.
+We needed software that was easy to integrate with our regular authentication and authorisation mechanism, a single sign-on environment used by most Flemish Government agencies.
+We also needed the software to be easily adaptable to our corporate identity and branding.
+Finally, we preferred software written in the same or a similar language to our regular technology stack (Python, Javascript, PostgreSQL) and we prefer working with open source software.

+Software like [Protégé](https://protege.stanford.edu/) offers a lot of functionality for building RDF vocabularies, but is not suited for editing by non-technical users.
+Collaboration would have required all editors to be proficient in version control systems such as [Git](https://git-scm.com).
+A similar limitation is shared with a project such as [SkoHub](https://skohub.io/).
+Others projects such as [Skosmos](https://skosmos.org/) provide for publication of thesauri, but not editing.
+A true online editor such as [TemaTres](https://vocabularyserver.com/web/) had a more user-friendly interface, but was difficult to evaluate properly since most of the documenation and code was in Spanish.
+It also diverged from our technology stack, although we did have some older projects using similar technologies.
+[OpenSkos](https://openskos.org) alos diverged from our technology stack, was lacking in good documenation so it was unclear how easy it would be to adapt the software to our corporate identity. [iQvoc](https://iqvoc.net) had excatly the kind of end-user experience we were looking for.
+Unfortunately we were not at all proficient in Ruby. iQvoc also runs on the idea that every conceptscheme requires a new instance of the application, which would have required a lot of work whenever a new scheme was needed.
+In the end, we decided that writing a simple but extensible editor in Python was our best option.

 # Acknowledgements

 As with any long lived project, Atramhasis has benefitted from the input of several colleagues and software developers over the years.
-While it's impossible to thank them, we do want to thank Bart Saelen, Tinne Cahy and Cedrik Vanderhaegen for much of the original development.
+While it's impossible to thank them all, we do want to thank Bart Saelen, Tinne Cahy and Cedrik Vanderhaegen for much of the original development.
 A full list of people who contributed over the years can be found on GitHub.
 Leen Meganck and Sophie Mortier were responsible for building most of the vocabularies that led to creating the software.
 Their needs and requirements drove the features of Atramhasis.

 # References